-This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2023 to 2024 academic year.

-Between 2022 to 2023, there was a significantly low number of pupils eligible for pupil premium.
+Between 2023 to 2024, there was a low number of pupils eligible for pupil premium.
 A range of strategies including enrichment activities and extra academic support was provided.
-In addition, a Wellbeing Lead for the school was appointed to run sessions with the children.

 The use of an adult to support interventions in phonics and reading, helped support progress in phonics and reading comprehension across the school.

-Based on our internal assessments, positive academic progress was made over the course of the year, however continued support will be required for those children still at the school to achieve end of year expectations for the end of Key Stage 1.
+Based on our internal assessments, positive academic progress was made over the course of the year, however continued support will be required for those children still at the school to achieve end of year expectations.

 The wellbeing sessions, with our Wellbeing Lead have continued to have increase in overall wellbeing in the children.
-This in turn has had a positive impact on attitude to learning with teachers reporting an increase in positive attitude to school work and resilience when approaching concepts that the children find tricky.
+This in turn has had a positive impact on attitude to learning.